michael-garciaperez/DSC180A-Methodology-5/index.md

 Utilizing AIF360 to assess for bias, we measure the **Disparate Impact** and **Statistical Parity Difference** of our dataset.

-- Disparate Impact Before Mitigation: ~0.694
+- Disparate Impact Before Mitigation: 0.6936795435950334
   - The **3/4ths rule** is a standard threshold used for disparate impact analysis.
 If the favorable outcome rate for a group is < 75% (a.k.a.
 3/4), bias is present in the dataset.
-  - The Disparate Impact value of ~0.69 maps to a percentage of ~69%, which is < than 75%.
+  - Our Disparate Impact value of ~0.69 maps to a percentage of ~69%, which is < than 75%.
 There is a **bias in how 5-star ratings** are distributed between the different genders of the directors.
   - Movies with **female directors** are getting 5-star ratings about **69% as often** as **fully male-directed** movies.
   - Fully male-directed movies, as the **privileged group**, are **more likely** to achieve the **favorable outcome** compared to movies with female directors.

-- Statistical Parity Difference Before Mitigation: approx. -0.068
+- Statistical Parity Difference Before Mitigation: -0.06810877956209874
    - A Statistical Parity Difference **close to 0** shows **no difference** in the proportion of **favorable outcomes** between different groups.
    - Our value is close to 0 and does **not show a discernible bias**.